About Pennsylvania State Archives

 We look forward to welcoming you!

 The mission of the Pennsylvania State Archives is to acquire, preserve and make available for study the permanently-valuable public records of the Commonwealth, with particular attention given to the records of state government.
 In fulfilling its general responsibility for the preservation of historic documents, the State Archives also collects private papers relevant to Pennsylvania history.

 The Pennsylvania State Archives was created in 1903 as the Division of Public Records in the State Library.
-It was combined in 1945 with the State Museum and the Pennsylvania Historical Commission to form the Pennsylvania Historical and Museum Commission (PHMC).
-Officially designated as the Bureau of the Pennsylvania State Archives within the PHMC.
-More detailed information about the history of the archives and its holdings can be found in:
+It was combined in 1945 with the State Museum and the Pennsylvania Historical Commission to form the Pennsylvania Historical and Museum Commission (PHMC) and officially designated as the Bureau of the Pennsylvania State Archives within the PHMC.
+More detailed information about the history of the Archives and its holdings can be found here: